- City Activities and Info

 Only Rain Down Storm Drains!

 Stormwater runoff is a major pollutant of our rivers, lakes and the Chesapeake Bay.
 Because of this pollution, many of the local waterways in our region are not fit for fishing and swimming and have become an environmental hazard.
 Here are some things you can do throughout the year to help prevent pollution from getting into the stormwater drainage system.
-We also have helpful tips categorized by topic.

 Spring Stormwater Tips